Joe Mixon: 2021

 During Week 1 against the Minnesota Vikings, Mixon finished with 127 rushing yards and a touchdown as the Bengals won 27–24 in overtime.
 In Week 11, against the Las Vegas Raiders, he had 121 rushing yards and two touchdowns.
 In Week 12, Mixon had 165 rushing yards and two touchdowns in a 41–10 win over the Pittsburgh Steelers, earning AFC Offensive Player of the Week.
 In December, Mixon was selected to his first Pro Bowl, making him the first Bengals running back to make the Pro Bowl since Rudi Johnson in 2004.
 On January 5, 2022, Mixon was revealed to have tested positive for COVID-19, and thus could not play in the season finale.
 Overall, Mixon finished the 2021 season with a career high 1,205 rushing yards and 13 rushing touchdowns to go along with 42 receptions for 314 receiving yards and 3 receiving touchdowns.
 Mixon's 13 rushing touchdowns were the most by a Bengals player since Ickey Woods had 15 in the 1988 season.

 In Super Bowl LVI, Mixon rushed for 72 yards, and threw his first career pass attempt, a 6-yard passing touchdown to Tee Higgins in the 23–20 loss to the Los Angeles Rams.
+He was the third running back in NFL history to throw a touchdown in the Super Bowl.
 He was ranked 38th by his fellow players on the NFL Top 100 Players of 2022.

 2022

-In the Bengals' season-opener, Mixon had 145 scrimmage yards in the 23–20 overtime loss to the Pittsburgh Steelers.
+In the Bengals' season-opener, Mixon had 145 scrimmage yards in the 23–20 overtime loss to the Steelers.
 In Week 9 against the Carolina Panthers, Mixon rushed for 153 yards, had 58 receiving yards, and a career-high, franchise record, five touchdowns in the 42–21 win.
 He was named AFC Offensive Player of the Week for his game against the Panthers.
+In the 2022 season, Mixon finished with 210 carries for 814 rushing yards and seven rushing touchdowns to go along with 60 receptions for 441 receiving yards and two receiving touchdowns in 14 games and starts.
+In the Divisional Round against the Bills, he had 20 carries for 105 yards and a touchdown in the 27–10 victory.

+2023

+Mixon began the season by restructuring his contract to a more team-friendly, incentive based deal.
+He scored his first touchdown of the season in Week 3 against the Los Angeles Rams, and had his first combined 100-yard game in Week 8 against the San Francisco 49ers.
+He would have a two-touchdown game against the Jacksonville Jaguars in Week 13, and had his first and only 100-yard rushing game of the season against the Cleveland Browns in Week 18.
+Mixon finished the 2023 season with 1,034 rushing yards and 12 combined touchdowns.
+He moved into third place for the Bengals' franchise rushing leader, behind James Brooks and Corey Dillon.
+He was selected as a first alternate to the Pro Bowl.